tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

   conditions are the same, e.g. different computers run at different speeds
 - the algorithm has to be implemented and debugged, which can be time-consuming

-In this course, we will introduce the **analytic analysis** of algorithms, which involves a mathematical examination of an algorithms pseudocode.
+In this course, we will focus on **analytic analysis** of algorithms, which involves a mathematical examination of an algorithms pseudocode.
 In many cases, this can give us useful results more quickly than empirical analysis.